astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 Astronomer Enterprise v0.23 includes an improvement to the process by which new Celery Workers are created and begin to pick up tasks following a deploy to an Airflow Deployment on Astronomer.

-Previously, the number of Celery Worker replicas that could be immediately created following a deploy was restricted to 25% of the total number of desired Celery Workers - until the original Workers shut down.
+Previously, the number of Celery Worker replicas that could be immediately created following a deploy was restricted to 25% of the total number of desired Celery Workers, until the original Workers shut down.
 This meant that it took longer for replacement Celery Workers to be created and start picking up Airflow tasks.
 Defined as `maxSurge`, that percentage is now set to 100%, allowing the maximum number of Celery Worker replicas to exist and push your data pipelines forward.

 For users, this change will result in a quicker, more efficient and more graceful deploy process.